builam66/rn-native-media-picker/README.md

 A React Native library for picking media (images and videos) from the native media library.

-It can handle the new media picker on Android 14.
+It can handle the new media picker on Android 14 (READ_MEDIA_VISUAL_USER_SELECTED).
 If you think it is helpful, give me a star and I will improve it in the future.
 Thank you so much!

 ## Notes